Our Senior Team

 Jan Dubiel is a highly regarded national speaker and the National Director of Early Excellence.
 He has a strong commitment to developing the pedagogy of early childhood, promoting deep thinking about practice and provision.
 Through his work as a Nursery, Reception and Y1 Teacher, and more recently as the Programme Leader for the EYFS and EYFS Profile at QCDA, Jan has pursued a particular interest in assessment and ways to document and demonstrate children’s achievement and progress.

-National Development Manager
+International Development Manager

 Fiona Carter joined Early Excellence as a Regional Development Manager in the South.
 Her previous role of leading the EYFS in Reading focused on improving the quality of all early years settings, including schools and the teaching role in Children’s Centre’s.
 Before leading the team in the Local Authority, Fiona worked in Sheffield across all age phases and eventually specialised in setting up and leading Foundation Stage units in areas of deprivation.